jcruz0x/chargen/bookdata/md/warlock.md

 armor and know how to use simple weapons.

-Warlocks are driven by an insatiable need for knowledge and power, which compels them into their pacts and shapes their lives, This thirst drives warlocks into their pacts and shapes their later careers as well.
+Warlocks are driven by an insatiable need for knowledge and power which shapes their lives.
+This thirst drives warlocks into their pacts and shapes their later careers as well.